SeregPie/THREE.TextTexture/README.md

 *read-only*

-An array of the text split by the new line character.
+The text split by the new line character.

 ---

 `.fontStyle = 'normal'`

-A string for the font style.
+The font style of the text.
 Possible values are `'normal'`, `'italic'` and `'oblique'`.

 ---

 `.fontVariant = 'normal'`

-A string for the font variant.
+The font variant of the text.
 Possible values are `'normal'` and `'small-caps'`.

 ---

 `.fontWeight = 'normal'`

-A string for the font weight.
+The font weight of the text.
 Possible values are `'normal'`, `'bold'`, `'bolder'`, `'lighter'` and `'100'` to `'900'`.

 ---

 `.fontSize = 16`

-A number for the font size in pixels.
+The font size of the text.
+The unit for the value is pixel.

 ---

 `.fontFamily = 'sans-serif'`

-A string for the font family.
+The font family of the text.

 ---